-An avatar can be held by one player at a time; it can be given a voice, and speak with Text2Speech; and props can Avatar be attached to it.
+Avatar An avatar can be held by one player at a time; it can be given a voice, and speak with Text2Speech; and props can be attached to it.
 Prop A prop is a graphic object that can be operated by any player, and can be attached to an avatar.

-A backdrop is an image that appears behind all other visual media on the stage, filling the background area Backdrop completely.
+Backdrop A backdrop is an image that appears behind all other visual media on the stage, filling the background area completely.
 Audio Music, sound effects or other sounds that can be played on the stage.
 Curtain A full-screen image that covers the stage, hiding it from the audience just like a theatre curtain.
+Curtain A fun-screen mage that covers the stage, many it from the autience just like a theatre curtain.